JimmyL76/LittleGPU/README.md

 ## Architecture

-The overall architecture begins with an input of a task or process that is easily broken down into many smaller, parallel computations.
-The goal of the GPU is to efficiently distribute key resources to perform similar operations on many pieces of data at once, resulting in very high throughput.
+The overall architecture begins with an input of a task or process that can be broken down into many smaller, parallel computations.
+The goal of the GPU is to efficiently distribute key resources to perform similar operations on many elements of data at once, resulting in very high throughput.
 Some examples of GPU-friendly tasks include 3D graphics rendering, matrix operations, training neural networks, etc.

 To begin, we start with threads as the fundamental units of computation.
 Each thread performs its part of the overall computation with its own input data and output results.
 Due to the parallel nature of these calculations, they can be organized into groups of threads, called warps, which run the same vector/SIMT instructions at once across each thread.